 And then, finally, I think this is maybe my most important point I want to make to those in the room that are aware of lime dosing strategies and the management of sludge, when will DEP decide to stop the dosing program if it's not working or advise a strategy.
 I think that lime dosing has a place for restoration in the watershed, but it may not be the only tool that we need to use.
-So we may need to use some of that for 50 percent of the load and we may need to use other sludge management techniques that we're already using to get the rest to achieve real restoration.
+So we may need to use need to use other sludge management techniques that we're already using to get the rest to achieve real restoration.
 And that's just common sense.
 I don't think that just saying that we're going to dose the streams is going to fix it.
 So I would like to see DEP acknowledge that there might be some solid management methods that we actually need to use in order to achieve the restoration goals, which have yet to be sort of defined on paper.